- What is the Transit System?

 - accelerating transactions & offer security for them

-All the Member States of the Community and the EFTA countries use NCTS.
+All the Member States of the Union and the Common Transit countries use NCTS.

 Who is responsible for Transit operations?

-The key personnel responsible for Transit operations are the Principal and the Guarantor.
+The key personnel responsible for Transit operations are the Holder of the Procedure and the Guarantor.

-Each Transit Operation is carried out by a person, known as the Principal, who is responsible for the production of the goods (with seals intact where appropriate) and the Transit Declaration at the Office of Destination within the prescribed time limit.
-The Principal is also responsible for payment of duties and other charges which may become due in the event of an irregularity occurring.
+Each Transit Operation is carried out by a person, known as the Holder of the Procedure, who is responsible for the production of the goods (with seals intact where appropriate) and the Transit Declaration at the Office of Destination within the prescribed time limit.
+The Holder of the Procedure is also responsible for payment of duties and other charges which may become due in the event of an irregularity occurring.

 A Guarantor may be an individual or firm or other body that is eligible to contract as a legal third person (normally a Bank or an Insurance Company).
-Guarantors must be normally resident or established in the Community and approved by the competent authorities of the Member State in which the guarantee is provided (in the case of Ireland, the Department of Enterprise, Trade and Innovation).
-The Guarantor is responsible for payment of duties and other charges to which the Principal has become liable as a result of any irregularity concerning the Transit Declaration.
+Guarantors must be normally resident or established in the Union and approved by the competent authorities of the Member State in which the guarantee is provided (in the case of Ireland, the Department of Enterprise, Trade and Innovation).
+The Guarantor is responsible for payment of duties and other charges to which the Holder of the Procedure has become liable as a result of any irregularity concerning the Transit Declaration.

-The Guarantor and the Principal must not be the same person.
+The Guarantor and the Holder of the Procedure must not be the same person.

 What financial security is needed for Transit operations?

-Each Transit operation must be covered by a Guarantee amount being in place by the Principal at the time of completing the transit declaration and must be sufficient to cover all duty/charges in case of an irregularity occurring.
+Each Transit operation must be covered by a Guarantee amount being in place by the Holder of the Procedure at the time of completing the transit declaration and must be sufficient to cover all duty/charges in case of an irregularity occurring.

-A Comprehensive Guarantee covers a number of transit operations carried out by a Principal subject to certain limits and within the conditions of the guarantee as determined by the Central Transit Office (CTO) and an Individual Guarantee covers the amount of duty and other charges on the goods in one single Transit operation.
+A Comprehensive Guarantee covers a number of transit operations carried out by a Holder of the Procedure subject to certain limits and within the conditions of the guarantee as determined by the Office of Guarantee and an Individual Guarantee covers the amount of duty and other charges on the goods in one single Transit operation.

 What are Simplified Transit Procedures?